 We also have a guide to the different types of bunny gate and how people have modified them with mesh to stop their bunnies sneaking through them.

 You can pick up a pet gate from any pet store.
-They are relatively cheap and can be installed without modifying your home or the need for home improvement skills.
+They are cheap and can be installed without modifying your home or the need for home improvement skills.

 Make sure you use something designed for pets as although baby gates are similar the bars can be spaced out wide enough for a small bunny to squeeze through.